Over the course of several years I wrote a musical --a song cycle, really-- based upon the book of

 Sally Heimann, one of

 St. Jude's worship leaders at the time.
-She said it sounded like a song from a musical; amazingly, that
+She said it

 thought had never occurred to me.
 We laughed about it and she said, "Yeah, you could have Orpah sing, "Bye bye!
 So long!

 Farewell!" and I thought that was really amusing.
-But I warmed to the thought and gradually started writing other songs.
+But then I warmed to the thought and gradually started writing other songs.

 My goal was to tell the Naomi-Ruth-Boaz story and stay consistent with the account from the Bible.
 I don't have